AdvancedCSS2024/week-6-exercise-01-bem-review-room-18/README.md

 ## Example 27
 In what scenarios is it advantageous to use a class name that represents the animal, and in what scenarios would it be preferable to use a generic name like 'product_01' or 'product_02'?

+If you have a wide range of different products (and those products aren't all about animals) you probably shouldn't name each and every one of them with a different animal name.
+If the product you're selling handles specifically about animals, then in that context it would be acceptable.